OpenTermsArchive/contrib-versions/AmazonKindlePC/Legal Information.md

 Except as contained in this notice, the name of Daniel Veillard shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization from him.

-Trio.c, trio.h?
-1998 Bjorn Reese and Daniel Stenberg.
+Trio.c, trio.h© 1998 Bjorn Reese and Daniel Stenberg.

-Triostr.h, triostr.c ?
-2001 Bjorn Reese and Daniel Stenberg.
+Triostr.h, triostr.c © 2001 Bjorn Reese and Daniel Stenberg.

-List.c ?
-2000 Gary Pennington and Daniel Veillard.
+List.c © 2000 Gary Pennington and Daniel Veillard.

-Hash.c, triop.h ?
-2000 Bjorn Reese and Daniel Veillard.
+Hash.c, triop.h © 2000 Bjorn Reese and Daniel Veillard.

-Trionan.c, triode.h, trionan.h ?
-2001 Bjorn Reese.
+Trionan.c, triode.h, trionan.h © 2001 Bjorn Reese.

 Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

 THIS SOFTWARE IS PROVIDED \`\`AS IS'' AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTIBILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE AUTHORS AND CONTRIBUTORS ACCEPT NO RESPONSIBILITY IN ANY CONCEIVABLE MANNER.

 5\.
-Notices for XML Security Library Software. xmlsec, xmlsec-openssl, xmlsec-gnutls, xmlsec-gcrypt libraries ?
-2002-2010 Aleksey Sanin.
+Notices for XML Security Library Software. xmlsec, xmlsec-openssl, xmlsec-gnutls, xmlsec-gcrypt libraries © 2002-2010 Aleksey Sanin.
 All Rights Reserved.

-xmlsec-mscrypto library ?
-2002-2010 Aleksey Sanin.
-All Rights Reserved. ?
-2003 Cordys R&D BV, All rights reserved. ?
-2007 Roumen Petrov. ?
-2005-2006 Cryptocom LTD (http://www.cryptocom.ru).
+xmlsec-mscrypto library © 2002-2010 Aleksey Sanin.
+All Rights Reserved. © 2003 Cordys R&D BV, All rights reserved. © 2007 Roumen Petrov. © 2005-2006 Cryptocom LTD (http://www.cryptocom.ru).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: